kohkubo/Philosophers/README.md

 # Philosophers in 42 project

-Code for Dining Philosophers Problem
+Code for The Dining Philosophers Problem in 42 project.

+In computer science, the dining philosophers problem is an example problem often used in concurrent algorithm design to illustrate synchronization issues and techniques for resolving them.

+The problem was designed to illustrate the challenges of avoiding deadlock, a system state in which no progress is possible.

 ![demo](gif/demo_philo.gif)

 ## philo

-with multi thread and mutex
+The simulation is implemented in multi-threading.
+Mutexes were used to avoid multi-threaded deadlocks.

 ### Usage